 HTH Worldwide Insurance Services - https://www.hthtravelinsurance.com/students_plans.cfm Email: firstname.lastname@example.org

 It is the scholar's responsibility to get details about the plan they choose.
 It is important to know whether you will need to pay first and then get reimbursed (this can be very costly) and what doctors or hospitals will accept the insurance plan you choose.
 Most of these plans do NOT cover prior health problems (pre-existing conditions).
 They are travel/ accident insurance and offer minimal coverage and sometimes large deductibles.
+Call customer service to find out what medical offices accept your plan.

 Health Connector MAhealthconnector.org 1-877-623-6765 You can request to speak to someone in your native language.
 This is a comprehensive health plan that covers all health issues including pre-existing.